marksim/blog/source/_posts/2013-05-13-pairing-as-mentoring-first-impressions.markdown

 ---
 layout: post
-title: "Pairing as Mentoring - First Impressions"
+title: "Pairing Post Mortem - @thecommongeek"
 date: 2013-05-13 22:30
 comments: true
-categories: blog pairing meta op-ed
+categories: blog pairing meta post-mortem
 ---

 I had a great pairing session with [@thecommongeek](http://twitter.com/thecommongeek) tonight.
 It was my first live-remote pair programming and I wanted to to a little "post mortem" on it to record my thoughts.